Don't isolate the QL muscle! Do these 3 exercises instead.

 Many people believe that if they identify which muscle, joint or tendon is located in the area of discomfort, they’ll get closer to fixing their pain.

 But this is simply not true.
-And it is a reason I believe so many people dig themselves into deeper holes.
+And it is a reason I believe so many people dig themselves into even deeper holes.

 The body does not work one muscle or one joint at a time.
 It works holistically.
 It constantly transfers energy and tension throughout the body in ways that create efficient movement.